 With average summer highs of 99 degrees fahrenheit, Joshua Tree is just too hot to enjoy for much of the year.
 However, a great time to take an Escape Campervan to Joshua Tree National Park is in the winter.
 In January, February, and much of March, Joshua Tree will treat you to mild temperatures and relative quiet.
-Book your Escape campervan from the Las Vegas or Los Angeles depots and see this strange beauty before the mercury rises and the Coachella and spring break crowds arrive.
+Book your Escape campervan from the Las Vegas or Los Angeles rental locations and see this strange beauty before the mercury rises and the Coachella and spring break crowds arrive.

 Joshua Tree is not only a national park where the Mojave and Colorado deserts converge, but also the name of the funky little town outside the park.
 Give yourself two or three days in the area to explore the park as well as the shops and curiosities along the main drag on Twentynine Palms Highway.